The man at the grocery store

 After what the wife considered to be a reasonable number of encounters, she did what any person of her ilk would do.
 She reported the guy for being at best obsessed with talking on his phone in the grocery store, and at worst some sort of celery-sex fetishist.
 The manager was impressed and told my wife in effect, “You just made our undercover security guy.”
 My wife, who isn’t one to hold her tongue, casually informed the manager that his security guy sucked and couldn’t work a detail at The Wiggles, let alone stop shoplifting in the peanut butter aisle.
 Intrigued, the manager pressed my wife for details.
 She passed on a few pointers on how the guy could blend in.
 The next time she went the store–a major regional chain–it had employed her suggestions.
 To put a finer point on it: she picked out a bad guy who was actually a good guy trying to blend in with bad guys and turned him into a better guy at blending in with bad guys he wanted to bust.

 I decided my wife could forever be the security specialist in our house and that I’d just shut up when she started talking about how “that guy” looked “creepy.”
+I told her that she should try and find a job working for an armed protection company since she was so good at it.
+It was incredible how quickly she picked up on bad behaviour and she was much better than the security guard that the store had employed.
+I have no idea if she’ll actually do it but a career in security would be great for her.
 I also decided not to tell her that I recently found myself on a dark street of a major city with a few thousand dollars in my pocket that I’d forgotten was there, or about the time I followed a man named Pablo–who I didn’t know–through the back alleys of a South American city to find a literally-underground after hours club that literally shushed us when we walked in the door so as not to disturb….well, I didn’t dare ask at that point.
 Point is, my wife wouldn’t have done these things, and I did, because I’m stupid and irresponsible.
 And fun.
 But mostly stupid and irresponsible.

 I was at the grocery store today with my toddler, Dos.
 I was picking up some shrimp, andouille, potatoes, and corn.
 We vroooomed through the aisles in the cart (they call it a “buggy” in the south), played drums on the jelly jars, and chatted up the fish monger about whatever was happening in the world of seafood.
 I didn’t see the narc, because I wasn’t looking.
 I couldn’t force myself to do it.
 Every time I looked up, I was looking at food, my beautiful child’s smile, or one of the ancient men who wander the grocery store aisles at 4pm on a Thursday afternoon.